This annual list of the best sports equipment and apparel franchises was revised and updated on June 22, 2021.

 In addition to running shoes, stores carry a variety of running apparel and gear, including socks, insoles, compression wear (socks and sleeves), energy foods and drinks, hydration gear (bottles, belts, packs), injury prevention (braces, supports, foam rollers, massagers), health/safety (lights, reflective gear, skincare products), electronic devices (Garmin running watches, fitness monitors, music players), sunglasses, hats and headwear, and winter accessories.

-Founded by best friends Sally Edwards and Elizabeth Jansen in Sacramento, California in 1976 and franchising since 1978, the number of locations has grown in recent years to the current total of 179 (three more than the previous year), of which 29 are company-owned and all are located in the US.
+Founded by best friends Sally Edwards and Elizabeth Jansen in Sacramento, California in 1976 and franchising since 1978, the number of locations has grown in recent years to the last known reported total of 179 in 2019, of which 29 were company-owned and all were in the US.

 3. Destination Athlete